Load types and

 Significant amounts of

-Load Optimisation facility which generates the most adverse
+Load Optimisation software option, which generates the most adverse

-combination of live loading.
+combination of live loading for a chosen design code.
 The interface consists of a series of

 dialogs requiring only the input of a few parameters to enable an

-optimised load pattern to be generated in accordance with a chosen
+optimised load pattern to be generated for line beam or shell/plate

 A key feature of LUSAS